kubernetes-sigs/gateway-api/geps/gep-4894/index.md

 **What happens when EndpointSelector lands:**

-Service binding uses the same `SelectorRef` field that will accept `kind: EndpointSelector`.
-Both kinds coexist - there are no plans to deprecate `kind: Service`, as it provides a simpler path for users who do not need the additional flexibility of EndpointSelector.
+Service binding is temporary.
+It uses the same `SelectorRef` field that will accept `kind: EndpointSelector`, so both kinds can coexist during migration.
+Once `kind: EndpointSelector` is available, users are expected to migrate to it, and `kind: Service` will be deprecated.

 ## Extension Framework